syselement/tcm-sec-notes/linux-101/1-linux-distributions/installing-linux.md

 ## Install VirtualBox Guest Additions

-Guest Additions software unlocks some advanced features of VirtualBox to better integrate the VM and the host machine, as well as improved video support using VMSVGA.
+Guest Additions software unlocks some advanced features of VirtualBox to better integrate the VM and the host machine, as well as improved video support using VMSVGA graphics controller.

 - Complete the VM boot and login to Ubuntu desktop
 - On the VirtualBox menu select ***Devices - Insert Guest Additions CD image...***